psviderski/uncloud-recipes/nats/readme.md

 ## Host access

-The default compose.yaml maps the client and http ports to the host's **localhost** only (127.0.0.1, specifically).
+In addition to the internal network, for convenience, the default compose.yaml _also_ maps the client and http ports to the host's **localhost** only (127.0.0.1, specifically).
 ```
     # disable these ports mappings if access from the host is not needed
     x-ports: